Profile information

 Description

-We are a couple in our 40s with three sons born October 2015, and February 2017, and November 2023.
-We also have 20+ farm, pet, or occasionally exotic animals that stay with us.
-Our permanent residents include all sizes of outdoor poultry, 2 indoor dogs, 2 horses, 2 camels, 2 goats, 1 donkey, and a fluctuating number of farm cats.
-We have a tiny farm house on a small plot of land and are in the process of redoing the house and property as a hobby farm (a farm where you practice your hobbies, that costs money instead of earning income).
+We are a couple in our 40s with three sons born in 2015, 2017, and 2023.
+We also have dozens of farm, pet, or occasionally exotic animals that stay with us.
+Our permanent residents include all sizes of outdoor poultry (50+ from emu to mini duck), dogs, horses, llama, alpaca, camel, goats, donkeys, ferrets, and a fluctuating number of farm cats.
+We have a tiny farm house on a small plot of land that we use as a hobby farm (a farm where you practice your hobbies, that costs money instead of earning income).

 We have a continuously changing population of animals, as we occasionally buy and sell (mostly poultry) and we are also a "drop-off" location for abused, unwanted or neglected exotics and livestock in the community.
 We have animals that are used for recreation, some that are here for long term retirement, some that we breed, and some that we use for public education activities.
 In the past, we have taken in everything from from parrots to horses, and worked to rehabilitate and (if possible) re-home them.
 We used to do a lot more of this, but have cut back considerably to have time for two human children in the mix.